 The pipeline Right-of-Way (ROW) was searched for noxious weeds with a licensed contract sprayer applying herbicide to any found outside of riparian buffer areas and the City of Sultan's watershed area.
-Typical weeds found were Canadian thistle, scotch broom, Himalayan blackberry, and tansy ragwort.
-Off-road vehicle damage to a small portion of the ROW has been persistent this year, likely due to the gate at the end of 116th Street being left open around the clock for recreational access.
-The current plan to reduce this disturbance but still allow recreational access is to re-establish a fence or gate at the point where the ROW enters the City of Sultan's watershed, which would effectively eliminate access to the area currently being vandalized.
+Typical weeds found were Canada thistle, hawkweed, scotch broom, Himalayan blackberry, and tansy ragwort.
+Use of small portions of the ROW by off-road vehicles has been persistent, particularly with the gate at the end of 116th street being left open around the clock for recreational access.
+A new gate was installed at the entrance to the City of Sultan's watershed, with concrete blocks lined across part of the ROW, preventing most off-road vehicles from gaining access to that area of the ROW that historically received the most abuse.